Ontario Traffic Manual Pedestrian Crossovers Guide

-In Ontario, Canada, the Ontario Traffic Manual (OTM) is the guiding document for transportation practitioners created to promote uniformity in design, application, and operation of traffic control devices and systems across the province.
-It is the only formal document of its type in North America.
-Made up of 22 Books, the OTM is being generated and updated over time.
+In Ontario, Canada, the Ontario Traffic Manual (OTM) is the guiding document for transportation practitioners.
+It comprises 22 books and is continuously updated to ensure uniformity in the design, application, and operation of traffic control devices and systems across the province.

 Book 15 basics